joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 With a single service and two technical co-founders, it's easy to collaborate and write directly into the app layer rather than blow up the archeticture... and no need for complex automation.
-Manual deploys and NGINX, TYVM!
+Manual deploys and a basic API gateway, TYVM!

 - ✅ Can we route API requests correctly?<br />
 - ✅ Do we know if things crash because we have basic monitoring?<br />